sosaysthecaptain/gb9k_llm/_PROMPT.md

 -----------

 ### User
-This is a test prompt.
-Pick a planet and tell me about it briefly.
+Tell me about the context you received.